Skip to content

 There are several reasons why you might see this error when calling someone.
 Apart from network drops, here are a few popular reasons you might face this problem.

-- The number you’re trying to call is old and doesnt exist anymore.
+• The number you’re trying to call is old and no longer exists.

-- The reciever is in a no-service area.
+• The receiver is in a no-service area.

-- You’re trying to dial a wrong number.
+• You’re trying to dial the wrong number.

 Does this mean you’ve been blocked?

 Not necessarily.
-While it’s true you might get a similar message when trying to call a number that’s blocked you; it isn’t always the case.
+While you might get a similar message when trying to call a number that’s blocked you, it isn’t always the case.
 At times, the recipient might have bad network coverage.
-The best option here is to reach out via text or any other means and wait for a response.
+The best option here is to reach out via text or any other means and await a response.

 Other similar errors

-- Your call cannot be completed as dialed.
+• Your call cannot be completed as dialled.

 These occur for the same reasons and can be fixed using the four solutions listed below.